HoldenLab/ring-fitting2/README.md

 Add the 'ring-fitting2' directory to your MATLAB path, and save the updated path  so that it will remain installed next time you start MATLAB.
 Required:
-Matlab (>=R2018b)
+- MATLAB (>=R2018b)
-Matlab toolboxes:
- - Image processing toolbox
+- MATLAB Image processing toolbox
- - Optimization toolbox
+- MATLAB Optimization toolbox

 USAGE INSTRUCTIONS